 Take in the incredible views of the Tasman Sea from the heights of the Wineglass Bay Lookout, or get on location with a bay cruise either here or at the beautiful Coles Bay.

 If you have a bit of extra energy, why not climb up Mt Amos for 360-degree views of the coast?

 Or trek through Mount Field and arrive at the Freycinet Marine Farm for a great picnic spot, with fresh onsite seafood produce.

 Further north is Tasmania’s second most populated city.

 At half the size of Hobart, Launceston could almost pass as a large town, a quiet one at that.

-But just fifteen minutes’ walk from the city centre is another slice of amazing Tasmanian wilderness, Cataract Gorge.
+But just fifteen minutes’ walk from the city centre is another slice of the exceptional Tasmanian wilderness, Cataract Gorge.

-Walk along the cliffs edge or across Gorge on a wooden bridge.
+Walk along the edge of the cliff or across Gorge on a wooden bridge.
 Dive into the water, or climb up the rock face.

 Incredible landscape, pure waters and fresh air it distances itself from anything the rest of Australia has to offer

-Take a trip across Bass Strait at any time in your Australian journey and you will discover a whole new world and what a world it is.
+Take a trip across the Bass Strait at any time on your Australian journey, and you will discover a whole new world and what a world it is.